 That the vantage point was along Quai du Mont-Blanc tells you that there is something more ancient than the 1891 water spectacle to be seen too.
 After all, I had come along Rue du Mont-Blanc on the way there and passed up the chance to cross over Pont du Mont-Blanc until later in the day.
 Sadly, Mont Blanc was hidden during my visit and I seem to remember that a look at a weather forecast for Chamonix revealed that it was none too promising so that may explain things.

-Jet d'Eau and what lay about it was enough for me though and I even discounted the chances of seeing the highest mountain in Western Europe from Geneva until perusal of other photos on the web convinced me otherwise.
-Such a viewing needs to await another visit and it did nothing to take from the delights that Switzerland served up on my first trip there anyway.
-Without them, this album never would exist.See more photos from this album (Switzerland)
+Jet d'Eau and what lay about it was enough for me though, and I even discounted the chances of seeing the highest mountain in Western Europe from Geneva until perusal of other photos on the web convinced me otherwise.
+Such a viewing needs to await another visit, and it did nothing to take from the delights that Switzerland served up on my first trip there anyway.
+Without them, this album would never exist.See more photos from this album (Switzerland)